-Public Hearing Testimony
+4. Public Hearing Testimony & Analysis

-The Saint Paul Planning Commission held a public hearing on the study and proposed amendments on Friday, November 13th, 2020.
+The Saint Paul Planning Commission held a public hearing on the study and three proposed amendment options on Friday, November 13th, 2020.
 During the period of public comment preceding the public hearing, a letter was sent from staff of fourteen district councils requesting the public hearing be postponed to allow the district councils more time for public engagement and discussion.
-In response to this letter, the period for public comment period, six district councils requested a presentation by staff, all of which were accompanied by discussion.
+In response to this letter, the period for public comment was extended by the Planning Commission until December 14th.
+During the public comment period, six district councils requested a presentation by staff, all of which were accompanied by discussion.

 Thirty-six people responded via an online form posted at www.stpaul.gov/family-study, one person emailed Planning staff directly, and letters were sent from the local organization Sustain Saint Paul and five district councils.
 Three people testified verbally at the virtual public hearing.
+Appendix F contains all public comment collected during the extended public comment period.